Home Trading Cryptocurrency Trading UK Guide 2024

 Fiat-to-Crypto Pairs

-The vast bulk of the UK cryptocurrency trading scene is dominated by fiat-to-crypto pairs.
+The vast bulk of the UK cryptocurrency trading scene is dominated by fiat-to-crypto pairs such as CoinPoker token and GBP.
 Each pair will contain one fiat currency and one cryptocurrency.

 For example, the pair ETH/USD would consist of Ethereum and the USD dollar, while BTC/GBP would contain Bitcoin and the British pound.
 Much like ‘real-world’ forex pairs, crypto-to-fiat pairs will change in price near-enough every second.
 This paves the way for plenty of trading opportunities.